Daniel-KM/Omeka-S-module-Internationalisation/README.md

 TODO
 ----

-- Return original page when it is not translated in a site, instead of an error.
+- [ ] Return original page when it is not translated in a site, instead of an error.
-- Add links for easier browsing between translated pages.
+- [ ] Add links for easier browsing between translated pages.
-- Add a button to duplicate a site (item pool, pages and navigation, relations).
+- [ ] Add a button to duplicate a site (item pool, pages and navigation, relations).
-- Add a button to duplicate a page or to append blocks of a page to another one.
+- [ ] Add a button to duplicate a page or to append blocks of a page to another one.
-- Add a button to apply settings of another site (except translatable content).
+- [x] Add a button to apply settings of another site (except translatable content).
-- Add automatic selection of the site with the browser language.
+- [ ] Add automatic selection of the site with the browser language.
-- Manage sites by group instead of sync manually.
+- [ ] Manage sites by group instead of sync manually.
-- Add a view to display all the languages that are used.
+- [ ] Add a view to display all the languages that are used.
-- Add a bulk edit to normalize all languages, so fallbacks won't be necessary in most of the cases.
+- [ ] Add a bulk edit to normalize all languages, so fallbacks won't be necessary in most of the cases.
-- Add a view to manage fallbacks (site settings?).
+- [ ] Add a view to manage fallbacks (site settings?).
-- Sort by the translated value.
+- [ ] Sort by the translated value.
-- Sort by the translated resource class and template labels.
+- [ ] Sort by the translated resource class and template labels.
+- [x] Duplicate settings and pages for an existing site.
+- [ ] Modify the internal urls with the target site one when copying blocks.
+- [ ] Copy of pages: there is no mapping for collecting forms.

 Warning